Karamba Diaby: Tenure

 Diaby currently serves as deputy chairman of the Committee on Human Rights and Humanitarian Aid and as full member of the Committee on Education, Research and Technology Assessment.
-On the latter, he is his parliamentary group’s rapporteur on matters related to the Academy of Sciences Leopoldina, the Alexander von Humboldt Foundation and the recognition of your foreign qualifications.
+On the latter, he is his parliamentary group's rapporteur on matters related to the Academy of Sciences Leopoldina, the Alexander von Humboldt Foundation and the recognition of your foreign qualifications.
 Within his parliamentary group, he is a member of the working group on municipal policy.
 He also belongs to the Parliamentary Left, a left-wing movement.

 Diaby's office in Halle was shot at on 15 January 2020.
 The attack was condemned by Heiko Maas, Germany's Foreign Minister, as "disgusting and cowardly".

 Foreign affairs

-In addition to his committee assignments, Diaby is the deputy chairman of the Parliamentary Friendship Group for Relations with the Francophone States of West and Central Africa (Equatorial Guinea, Benin, Burkina Faso, Côte d’Ivoire, Gabon, Guinea, Cameroon, Republic of the Congo, Mali, Niger, Senegal, Togo, Chad, Central African Republic).
+In addition to his committee assignments, Diaby is the deputy chairman of the Parliamentary Friendship Group for Relations with the Francophone States of West and Central Africa (Equatorial Guinea, Benin, Burkina Faso, Ivory Coast, Gabon, Guinea, Cameroon, Republic of the Congo, Mali, Niger, Senegal, Togo, Chad, Central African Republic).

 Since 2019, he has been a member of the German delegation to the Franco-German Parliamentary Assembly.
 He is also part of the Elie Wiesel Network of Parliamentarians for the Prevention of Genocide and Mass Atrocities and against Genocide Denial.
 In 2020, he co-founded a cross-party working group on diversity and antiracism.